OpenKitten/Meow/Guides/Getting Started.md

 ### Generating code

-You run `meow` like you run [Sourcery](https://github.com/krzysztofzablocki/Sourcery), but without the `--templates` argument.

-`meow --sources Sources/MyModule --output Sources/MyModule/Meow.swift`
+First, create a config file by running `meow init` and editing the `MeowConfig` file.
+Then just run `meow` to generate/update code.

-For more information about the Meow CLI, including setting it up, please look at [the CLI documentation](cli.html).
+For more information about the Meow CLI, including the config file, please look at [the CLI documentation](cli.html).

 ### Queries